Pemphigoid ya Utando wa Makamasi ya Macho

 NaZeba A. Syed, MD, Wills Eye Hospital

-Ocular mucous membrane pemphigoid is an autoimmune disorder that scars the conjunctiva and cornea.
+Ocular mucous membrane pemphigoid is an autoimmune disorder that causes the conjunctivae to scar and causes the corneas to become cloudy.

-• The eyes become red, then the conjunctiva scars, eyelashes turn inward, and the cornea becomes clouded, blocking vision.
+• The eyes become red, then the conjunctivae scar, eyelashes turn inward, and the corneas becomes clouded, blocking vision.

 • The diagnosis is suspected based on symptoms and the results of an eye examination and is usually confirmed by a biopsy of the conjunctiva.